caraml-dev/helm-charts/charts/routes/README.md

 ## Configuration

 The following table lists the configurable parameters of the Routes chart and their default values.
+The `global` field in `values.yaml` is used to by default in this chart.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|